Fifth Talk: Shamati No.1: "There is None Else Beside Him"

 When a person cries to the Creator for help, it suddenly becomes clear that: “all the rejections he had experienced had come from the Creator.

-But he, on the other hand, always has his complaints and demands, and he cannot justify the behavior of the Creator, and how He behaves toward him.
-And it pains him that he is not one with the Creator, until he comes to feel that he has no part in holiness whatsoever.
+But he, on the other hand, always has complaints and demands, and he cannot justify the Creator’s behavior, and how He behaves toward him.
+This pains him.
+Why is he not one with the Creator?
+Finally, he comes to feel that he has no part in holiness whatsoever.

-And although he is occasionally awakened from above, which momentarily revives him, but soon he falls into an abyss.
-However, this is what causes him to come to realize that only the Creator can help and really draw him closer.
+Although he occasionally receives awakening from Above, which momentarily revives him, but soon after he falls into the place of baseness.
+However, this is what causes him to come to realize that only God can help and really bring him closer.

-A man must always try and cleave to the Creator, namely, that all his thoughts will be about Him.
-That is to say, that even if he is in the worst state, from which there cannot be a greater descent, he should not leave His domain, namely, think that there is another authority which prevents him from entering into holiness, and which has the power to either benefit or harm.
+A man must always try and cleave to the Creator; namely, that all his thoughts will be about Him.
+That is to say, that even if he is in the worst state, from which there cannot be a greater decline, he should not leave His domain, namely, that there is another authority which prevents him from entering holiness, and which can bring benefit or harm.

-That is, he must not think that there is a matter of the power of the Other Side Sitra Achrah, which does not allow man to do good deeds and follow the Creator’s ways; but he should think that all is done by the Creator.”
+That is, he must not think that there is the force of the Sitra Achra (Other Side), which does not allow a person to do good deeds and follow God’s ways.
+Rather, all is done by the Creator."

 The Creator gives a person painful blows in order to return him to the goal of creation.
 Usually, if a person feels good, then he delights in it and does not care whether the Creator exists or not.
 However, it is important for a person to be one with the Creator specifically when he is in a good state.
 This is why the Creator sends us blows - in order for people to be reminded of Him.
 When a person feels bad, then, one way or another, he begins to think about the Creator.
 However, all of the work consists in being with the Creator when you feel good.